Braid (hairstyle): Braid-cutting

-Braids in eroticism and psychoanalysis
+Sexuality and psychoanalysis

-Some fetishists find braids to be a strong erotic stimulus.
-Most commonly, the tightly woven French braid is mentioned in this context.

-In the older psychiatric literature, there are occasional references to fetishists who, in order to possess the desired object, would cut off female braids.
+In older psychiatric literature, there are occasional references to fetishists who, in order to possess the desired object, would cut off female braids.
 For example, Swiss psychiatrist Auguste Forel described the case of a braid-cutter in Berlin in 1906, who was found in possession of 31 braids.
-Richard von Krafft-Ebing had already explored a deeper understanding of hair fetishism in the late 19th century.
+Richard von Krafft-Ebing had previously explored a deeper understanding of hair fetishism in the late 19th century.

-In psychoanalytic literary interpretation, authors have continued to explore braid-cutters to this day.
+In psychoanalytic literary interpretation, authors have continued to explore braid-cutters.
 Notably, an episode in Ernest Hemingway's novel For Whom the Bell Tolls has aroused considerable interest.
 Sigmund Freud had interpreted hair-cutting as a symbolic castration in Totem and Taboo (1913).
 Some authors later followed him in seeing the braid as a phallic symbol.
-Others interpreted braids as a symbol of virginity and the unbraiding or cutting of the braid as a symbol of defloration.
+Others have interpreted braids as a symbol of virginity and the unbraiding or cutting of the braid as a symbol of defloration.

 In animals

-Braiding is also used to prepare horses' manes and tails for showing such as in polo and polocrosse.
-Braiding horse hair can even be beneficial since it can keep their tail and mane tangle-free from damage.
+Braiding is also used to prepare horses' manes and tails for showing, often for show jumping, polo and dressage.
+Braiding horse hair can sometimes be beneficial since it can protect manes and tails from damage.